sylefeb/VoxModSynth/README.md

 	<img src="images/blog2_synth.jpg" width=200>
 </p>

 Now a red pillar can only be terminated by green or blue, and white only exists right of green or left of blue.
-This means the synthesize can only produce inverted U shapes.
-It would be nice though to allow for pillar in the middle.
-To allow for this, we add a third label creating a T junction:
+This means the synthesizer can only produce inverted U shapes.
+It would be nice though to allow for pillars in the middle.
+We add a third (yellow) label creating a T junction:

 <p align="center">
 	<img src="images/blog3_ex.jpg" width=200>